Let's get started

 Application deadline for Interdisciplinary Honors and Business Honors programs

-Free online applications available for Spring and Fall 2018 beginning in August.
-Admission is rolling
+Free online applications available for upcoming Spring and Fall terms beginning in August.
+Admission is rolling.

 Free Application for Federal Student Aid (FAFSA) available

 Have questions about Loyola University Chicago's application process?
 Wondering about the status of your application?
 Contact the Undergraduate Admission Office at 800.262.2373.